North Korea conducts first weapons test of Biden's presidency - Local News 8

 North Korea conducts first weapons test of Biden’s presidency

+North Korea has carried out its first weapons test since President Joe Biden took office, according to three US officials, launching two projectiles last weekend in a move senior administration officials downplayed as falling “on the low end of the spectrum” of provocative actions the regime could carry out.

-North Korea carried out a weapons test last weekend, launching two projectiles, according to three US officials.
-The move was widely expected as Kim Jong Un sends a message to the Biden administration about the country’s importance in the region.
+The test had been widely expected, as officials and experts have long anticipated that North Korean leader Kim Jong Un would attempt to send a message to the Biden administration about the country’s importance in the region.

-One official said North Korea launched short-range projectiles, possibly artillery or cruise missiles, not ballistic missiles.
+One US official told CNN that North Korea had launched short-range projectiles, possibly artillery or cruise missiles, not ballistic missiles — a key distinction that underscores the Biden administration’s view that it does not qualify as a serious breach and will not prevent the US from pursuing diplomacy with Pyongyang.

+`”We do not see the activity that took place this weekend as closing that door,” a senior official said Tuesday, referring to future attempts at diplomacy.

+Biden, asked Tuesday what he’d learned about the test, told reporters before he boarded Air Force One in Ohio, “We have learned that there’s nothing much that’s changed.”

 News of the weapons test comes as North Korea has been relatively quiet since the weekend, refraining from touting its military prowess or ability to stand up to the United States, leaving officials wondering about the intent behind the launch.

-The launches, which were first reported by the Washington Post on Tuesday, mark the first known weapons test by North Korea since President Joe Biden took office and come as his administration is still mulling its options for dealing with regime’s nuclear threat.
+The test, which was first reported by The Washington Post on Tuesday, marks the first known weapons test by North Korea since Biden took office and comes as his administration is still mulling its options for dealing with regime’s nuclear threat.

 Lawmakers and key US allies are eagerly awaiting details about Biden’s North Korea policy, which they expect will be announced publicly in the coming weeks when the administration has completed a policy review, multiple sources familiar with the internal discussions told CNN earlier this month.

+Senior administration officials said Tuesday that the policy review is in its “final stages” and that Biden’s national security adviser, Jake Sullivan, would host his Japanese and South Korean counterparts next week in Washington to discuss the matter in depth.

-But North Korea’s decision to conduct a weapons test before that announcement is largely unsurprising as US officials, lawmakers and experts have been warning for weeks the Hermit Kingdom would likely conduct some sort of weapons test in the near future.
+North Korea’s decision to conduct a weapons test before that announcement is largely unsurprising, as US officials, lawmakers and experts have been warning for weeks that the Hermit Kingdom would likely conduct some sort of weapons test in the near future.

 “So history would indicate they’d do something in the first few months of a Biden administration as well,” he said at the time.
 “If they do a provocation, it’s perfectly predictable.”